 Drawing Blind

-I love how blind drawing evokes whimsy and a bit of rebellion too.
-When I’m not sure what I want to create next - blind contour drawings are my go to.
-It's fascinating how our brains work.
-Why some people seem more artistic and others more methodical.
-A popular theory states people are either left or right brained and one side is more dominant.
+It's fascinating how our brains work and why some people seem more artistic and others more methodical.
+A popular theory states that people are either left or right-brained, and one side is more dominant.

 "You have two brains: a left and a right.
-Modern brain scientists now know that your left brain is your verbal and rational brain; it thinks serially and reduces its thoughts to numbers, letters and words… Your right brain is your nonverbal and intuitive brain; it thinks in patterns, or pictures, composed of ‘whole things,’ and does not comprehend reductions, either numbers, letters, or words."
+Modern brain scientists now know that your left brain is your verbal and rational brain; it thinks serially and reduces its thoughts to numbers, letters, and words.
+Your right brain is your nonverbal and intuitive brain; it thinks in patterns or pictures, composed of 'whole things,' and does not comprehend reductions, either numbers, letters, or words."

 ~ Scientist and neurosurgeon, Richard Bergland

-#shoegate / #theshoe An internet pic went viral when different people saw different color combinations in the same shoe.
-(There was also a dress that went viral for the same reason too).
-Immediately, it became about left brain vs. right brain!
-A professor in neurology helped figure out why some see pink and white on a Vans sneaker and others see grey and green.
+An internet picture went viral when different people saw different color combinations in the identical shoe.
+(A dress also went viral for the same reason.)
+Immediately, it became about the left brain vs. the right brain!

 Check out the sneaker pic at the very bottom of the page.
 What combo do you see?

-Brain-ambidextrous While one hemisphere of the brain may be more dominant at times, truth is we are all “brain-ambidextrous.”
+While one hemisphere of the brain may be more dominant at times, we are all "brain-ambidextrous."
 Identification with one side as dominant may be more about our need to know where our talents lie.
-How we choose to identify with brain dominance can help us discover who we are.
+How we identify with brain dominance can help us discover who we are.
+Check out this video for a simplified explanation of how our brains work.

 In these challenging times I hope you find many ways to enjoy and feel the flow!